Last Updated on February 6, 2021 by Inspire Malibu

 Sadly, suicide is the tenth leading cause of death in the United States, and according to the Centers for Disease Control and Prevention (CDC),is on the rise in nearly every state in the country.

 “Although there is no single cause of suicide, one of the risks for suicide is social isolation, and there’s scientific evidence for reducing suicide risk by making sure we connect with one another.
 We can all play a role through the power of connection…” writes the AFSP on their website.

 National Suicide Prevention Week was founded in 1975 and is an annual week-long campaign in the United States to raise awareness around these issues through a series of events, corresponding with World Suicide Prevention Day, held on September 10.

 Rates of Suicide Statistics Nationally and Globally

 - An estimated 45,000 Americans, aged 10 and older died as a result of suicide in 2016

-- Adults between the ages of 45 and 54, according to the AFSP, are at the highest risk of taking their own lives, followed by elderly people 85 and older
+- According to the AFSP, adults between the ages of 45 and 54 are at the highest risk of taking their own lives, followed by elderly people 85 and older

 - The World Health Organization (WHO) reports that around 800,000 people around the globe die from suicide every year, for an average of one person every 40 seconds